Ledgy/TrainTrack/README.md

 #### Environment

-We use [direnv] to autoload exported secrets from `.envrc` file, each time you enter in this project's folder.
+We use [direnv] to autoload exported secrets from the `.envrc` file, each time you enter in this project's folder.

 Run `direnv allow` after each time secrets are changed in `.envrc` (development secrets only).